W8JI House Hamshack

 I have some old radios I occasionally like to use:

-My very first commercial rig from 1963, a used Globe 65A and VF-1.
+My very first commercial rig from 1963 was a used Globe 65A and VF-1.
 Read more in Boatanchors

 Transmitting Antennas